 Along with these sample questions, be sure to write down any others you want to ask.
 For instance, you might want information about recovery times so that you can plan your work or activity schedule.
 Or you might want to ask about clinical trials that might be right for you.

 Keep in mind that doctors aren’t the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, can answer some of your questions.
-To learn more about speaking with your health care team, see Talking With Your Doctor.
+To learn more about speaking with your health care team, see The Doctor-Patient Relationship.